 Permissions/consents to connect to a receiving watercourse or sewer;

 CCTV survey and assessment of the downstream network to demonstrate sufficient capacity to receive additional volumes of surface water;

+For the first Phase only, an investigation into downstream connectivity of the First Public Drain Overflow, via dye tracing, of the culverted section beneath the railway lines, adjoining the Site should be undertaken.
+A Summary Report, with accompanying photographs and plans, should be prepared and submitted to the Local Planning Authority.
+Where obstructions and/or defects are visibly identified, these should be highlighted to aid the Lead Local Flood Authority in undertaking their statutory duties.

 Measures taken to prevent pollution of the receiving groundwater and/or surface water